ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_mentor/feedback_lab01.md

 Feel free to give more concrete suggestions if it is apparent to you.

+If they have attempted the challenge part run it.
+If it runs correctly include a encouraging comment acknowledging their achievement.

 You don't have to grade the written part of the lab.